-In the current SARS-Coronavirus-2 (SARS-CoV-2) pandemic it is important to identify every possible route of transmission to prevent the spread of the disease.
-To date, all reports suggest that vertical transmission of SARS-CoV-2 is unlikely (1-6).
-However, the possible transmission of the virus via breastfeeding is still under debate.
-Providing reliable data on this issue may have significant practical implications for the management of the SARS-CoV-2 positive mother-infant dyad and breastfeeding support.
-Based on current knowledge from clinical studies, it appears unlikely that the virus is transmitted through breast milk (1, 2, 4, 7-11).
-However, the data on the detection of SARS-CoV-2 in breast milk available in the literature, have a low sample size (12-14) and in most cases methodological limitations (15).
+- 39 In the current SARS-Coronavirus-2 (SARS-CoV-2) pandemic it is important to identify every - 40 possible route of transmission to prevent the spread of the disease.
+To date, all reports suggest that - 41 lack of evidence for vertical transmission of SARS-CoV-2 is unlikely [1-6].
+However, the possible - 42 transmission of the virus via breastfeeding is still under debate.
+Providing reliable data on this issue - 43 may have significant practical implications for the management of the SARS-CoV-2 positive mother-infant dyad and breastfeeding support.
+Based on current knowledge from clinical studies, it appears unlikely that the virus is transmitted through breast milk.
+[1-2, 4, 7-11].
+However the data on the detection of SARS-CoV-2 in breast milk available in the literature, have a low sample size [13-15] and in most cases methodological limitations [16].

-Here, we report the results of a prospective collaborative observational study whose primary aim was to look for the presence of SARS-CoV-2 RNA in the milk of a group of SARS-CoV-2 positive mothers from North-West Italy, an area with a very high incidence for Coronavirus disease 19 (COVID-19) at the time of sample collection.
-The study was specifically designed to analyze human milk, with the adoption of a real-time PCR method tested to effectively detect SARS-COV-2 nucleic acid in human milk, a fluid that is difficult to analyze due to its complex composition.
-The secondary aim of the study was to evaluate clinical outcome during the first month of life in infants exclusively breastfed by their positive mothers.
+Here, we report the results of a prospective collaborative observational study whose primary aim 48 was to look for the presence of SARS-CoV-2 RNA in the milk of a group of SARS-CoV-2 positive 49 mothers from North-West Italy, an area with a very high incidence for Coronavirus disease 19 (COVID-50 19) at the time of sample collection.
+The study was specifically designed to analyze human milk, with 51 the adoption of a real-time PCR method tested to effectively detect SARS-COV-2 nucleic acid in 52 human milk, a fluid that is difficult to analyze due to its complex composition.
+The secondary aim of 53 the study was to evaluate clinical outcome during the first month of life in infants exclusively 54 55 breastfed by their positive mothers.